ChairOfStructuralMechanicsTUM/SEA-Matlab-GUI/README.md

 In the postprocessing section the results can be plotted over the frequency in a log-scale.
 Therefore, one has to select a quantity and the subsystems resp. couplings for which this quantity should be plotted.
 Multiple selection with Strg+click is possible in both columns.

 ![](./screenshots/plotting_resuts.JPG)

+The calculation results can be saved to a .mat-file and loaded later in order to use the postprocessing again.